craftercms/docs/source/developers/draft.rst

      <Item2>
        <ComponentTag>
          ...
-     ...

-Notice that the item tag is not the component tag itself.
-The component is contained by the item; it's not the item itself.
+Note that the item tag is not the component tag itself.
+The component is contained by the item and it's not the item itself.

 .. list-table::
+   :widths: 10 90
    :header-rows: 1

    * - Parameters
-     -
+     - Description
    * - $model
      - The content model that this element is associated to. ``$model`` is defaulted to the ``contentModel`` FreeMarker template context variable, so in most cases it is not necessary to specify it.
 Only required it when you want to use a different model.
    * - $field
      - The field id on the content type definition of the present model.
 Field is optional for component/page wrapper elements as those indeed aren't a field but represent the model itself.
    * - $index
      - When inside a collection (i.e. repeat group or component collection), the index of the present item within the collection.
    * - $fieldCarryover
      - When nested inside repeat groups, a dot-separated-string of the full field *path* to the present field (e.g. ``repeatOne_o.repeatTwo_s``) **without the current field itself**, as the macro puts them together.
    * - $indexCarryover
      - When nested inside repeat groups, the full index *path* to this control (e.g. ``0.1``).
    * - $collection
      - Contains the collection that the macro iterates through internally.
 By default, it is set to ``$model[$field]``, so not required to specify in most cases; however, you can manually specify the collection that will be looped when invoking the macro if you need to.
    * - $containerAttributes
      - Html attributes to print on to the **field** element.
    * - $containerTag